Oracle Cloud (OKE)

 Connect to jumpbox: Connect to jumpbox with the downloaded private key and public ip

-by default root ssh is disabled, however ubuntu user has sudo access, we will work with root user.
+by default root ssh is disabled, however ubuntu user has sudo access, we will need to create a user with non root priveleges

 We need to install the packages required for Lightbeam installation.